ankaAR/bestiario5e/_creatures/ixitxachitl.md

 ### Acciones

-***Bite.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
-Impacto: 4 (1d6 + 1) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 5 pies, un objetivo.
+Impacto: 4 (1d6 + 1) puntos de daño perforante.

 ### Reactions

 ***Barbed Tail.*** When a creature provokes an opportunity attack from the ixitxachitl, the ixitxachitl can make the following attack instead of using its bite.

 Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 7 (1d8 + 3) piercing damage.
+Impacto: 7 (1d8 + 3) puntos de daño perforante.